Heartland Alliance: 1987: Treatment of Survivors of Torture

-2003-Present: transition into broader international trauma care work
+2003-2025: transition into broader international trauma care work

 In 2003, Heartland Alliance implemented its first international torture treatment and prevention programs in Iraq and Guatemala.
 Heartland Alliance International (HAI), the global arm of the Heartland Alliance's human rights program, was officially established as a subsidiary of Heartland Alliance in 2013.
 Today, the Heartland Alliance has offices in nearly a dozen countries responsible for human rights program implementation.

 In 2007, Heartland Alliance also founded the Trauma Recovery and Training Center (TRTC).
 It has since become an independent Kurdish, non-governmental organization and taken on the name of "Wchan", meaning "rest" in Kurdish.
 This Kurdish-Iraqi independent, non-governmental non-profit is modeled after the Kovler Center trauma care institution in terms of its service provision model.
 Like the Kovler Center, this organization's main program works to rehabilitate survivors of human rights abuses through the provision of mental health, legal, medical, and case management services.

 From 2008 to 2013, Heartland Alliance International collaborated with researchers from Johns Hopkins University on the first comprehensive mental health treatment trials in Iraq.
 From their exploration of three treatment approaches, they determined that the cognitive behavioral Common Elements Treatment Approach (CETA) demonstrated the most efficacy as a method for treating torture survivors.
 Wchan has since adopted CETA as its main course of treatment.